danhphan/git-tutorial/2-working.md

 > A quick note on licenses:
 >
-> The three most popular free and open source (FOSS) licenses are the
+> The three most popular free and open-source (FOSS) licenses are the
 > GNU Public License (GPL), the MIT license, and the BSD 3-clause license.
 > The main difference between them is that the GPL requires released
-> modifications, and even linking software, to themselves be licensed under
+> modifications, and even linking software, to themselves, be licensed under
 > GPL-compatible licenses, while MIT and BSD make no such prescriptions.
 >
 > I'm a big proponent of BSD.
 Jake Vanderplas, Director of Research at
-> the University of Washington's eScience Institute, has a fantastic
+> the University of Washington's eScience Institute has a fantastic
 > [blog post](http://www.astrobetter.com/blog/2014/03/10/the-whys-and-hows-of-licensing-scientific-code/)
 > explaining why.
 >